 Switching off an unnecessary light, recycling a newspaper, and utilizing public transportation are all acts of stewardship.
 These acts – done by us and by others– add to a collective commitment that can make a difference in our vast and beautiful world.
 By participating in the care of creation, we can feel a sense of empowerment that comes from contributing to the greater good.
 Although originally designed for children, the Stewards of God's Creation Lesson can be used by participants of any age to reflect on ways to care for God’s gifts of creation.
 Download this colorful lesson and prayer celebration and complete the activities with children, your family, or as a personal exercise to see how to better care for our natural environment!

 Download a FREE printable eBook that contains ideas to teach and inspire children to care for creation.
-The activities outlined in this eBook can be done at home by families or in classroom setting when traditional religious education programs resume.
+The activities outlined in this eBook can be done at home by families or in classroom settings.
 Grab this printable download and start reading the Book of Genesis or going on a litter hunt today!

 Using resources carefully and helping to care for the planet is the responsibility of all disciples, regardless of our age.
 Even the youngest disciples can help to be stewards of creation.
 One of the ways to encourage this stewardship is by teaching young disciples about creation in order to develop wonder, awe, and gratitude for God’s gifts.